beabee-communityrm/beabee-deploy/README.md

 Run the following as root, replace `<name>` with a name for your instance.
 You also need to create a database somewhere.

-NOTE: `deploy.sh` assumes instances are in `/opt/beabee/<stage>/<name>`, if you aren't setting up auto deployment you can use any directory.
+NOTE: The deployment script `deploy.sh` assumes instances are in `/opt/beabee/<stage>/<name>`, if you aren't setting up auto deployment you can use any directory.

 ```bash
 mkdir -p /opt/beabee/<stage>/<name>
 cd /opt/beabee/<stage>/<name>

 curl -o docker-compose.yml https://raw.githubusercontent.com/beabee-communityrm/beabee-deploy/main/docker-compose.yml

 # Setup config (you need to fill in .env and config.json)